 “When somebody congratulates Amazon on a good quarter, I say thank you, but what I’m thinking to myself is those quarterly results were actually pretty much fully baked about three years ago,” said Bezos in one famous interview.
 His executive team is already working on what will happen several years into the future.

-The company is investing in cashier-free stores, food delivery services, biometric payments, AI-powered home robots, innovative healthcare, self-driving cars and much more, while continuing to establish itself as a leading light within the cloud computing space.
-It is likely to continue prospering long into the future, but its share price will not go up in a straight line, and anyone trading Amazon CFDs will be focused on the short-term ebbs and flows caused by general sentiment, market conditions and specific events.
+The company is already leading the way in online retail, investing in cashier-free stores, food delivery services, biometric payments, AI-powered home robots, innovative healthcare, self-driving cars, and much more, while continuing to establish itself as a leading light within the cloud computing space.

 Although this should not be considered investment advice, we would suggest the uptrend of AMZN is destined to continue long into the future.
 However, Amazon’s share price will not go up in a straight line, and anyone trading Amazon CFDs will need to remain focused on the short-term ebbs and flows caused by general sentiment, the financial markets condition, and specific events.